ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/external-ui.md

 # Third–party UI

-CKEditor 5 is a modular editing framework that allows various flexible configurations.
+CKEditor&nbsp;5 is a modular editing framework that allows various flexible configurations.
 This includes the usage of a third–party user interface on top of the base editor classes.

 In this guide, a [classic–like](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic) editor will be bound to a completely separate, existing UI created in [Bootstrap](http://getbootstrap.com/), providing the basic structure and toolbar items necessary to start editing.